ZDDduesseldorf/HandScanAI/frontend/README.md

 ### API Communication
 - **[Apollo Client](https://www.apollographql.com/docs/react/)**: A GraphQL client used for efficient data fetching and caching.
-- **[WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)**: A native WebSocket implementation used for real-time updates.
+- **[WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket)**: WebSocket used for real-time server communication when capturing the hand images.

 ### Development & Tooling
 - **[pnpm](https://pnpm.io/)**: A fast, efficient package manager.
 Alternatively, npm or yarn are also supported.